Adopt

 Story

 Hi!
-I’m Ember 🐶 I’m a smart, playful puppy who loves learning new things and showing off what I know.
+I’m Ember 🐶 I’m a smart, playful pup who loves learning new things and showing off what I know.
 I catch on quickly and I’m always curious about the world around me—especially if there’s a game or a treat involved!
 I have lots of energy and an athletic spirit, so running, jumping, and playing are some of my favorite things.
 Whether it’s fetch, a walk, or just zooming around the yard, I’m always ready for action.
 When playtime is over, I turn into a total cuddle bug.
 I’m very affectionate and love being close to my people.
 I’m friendly with everyone I meet and I enjoy making new friends.
 My tail wags fast, my heart is big, and I’m always excited to share love, laughs, and adventures.
 I can’t wait to be your loyal companion and best buddy!
+Come Play with me in my Gilbert foster home!!

 Search for a Rottweiler puppy or dog